Get Matched With Colleges

 Frequently Asked Questions

-How many films does a working actor appear in?
+How many films could you appear in?

 Around 70% of people that acted in a movie never acted in another movie.
 Only around 8.4% of actors have been in more than five movies.
 Fewer than 1% of actors will be in more than 30 movies.